alexcvc/template-lib-exe-cmake-native/README.md

 ## Test

+1. Adjust all test accordingly.
+2. Delete unneeded tests

 ### Add a test

-Use the template to add a test:
+Use the template to add a new test:

 ```cmake
 add_executable(YOUR_TEST_NAME_EXE your_test_source.cpp)